hongjes1/Knapsack/README.md

 ## Knapsack Problem complexity
 The Knapsack Problem is one of several problems described as *NP-Complete*.
 Such problems can be decided in polynomial (not exponential time) and can be reduced to another NP-Complete problem.

 The dynamic programming algorithm runs in O(nW) time for n items and W maximum weight.
 This looks like polynomial time.
-However, an increase in integer size, calculated in bits, results in exponential growth of run-time.
+However, an increase in integer size (that is, the size, not value of W), calculated in *bits*, results in exponential growth of run-time.
 The Knapsack problem is thus labeled as [weakly NP-complete](https://en.wikipedia.org/wiki/Weak_NP-completeness).

-(to be continued)
+There are decent explanations online of the pseudo-polynomial issues associated with the Knapsack problem, of which I'll link [this](https://stackoverflow.com/questions/3907545/how-to-understand-the-knapsack-problem-is-np-complete).
+Therefore, this program will run much faster and more reliably with smaller weight values (avoiding `OutOfMemoryException` issues).